boardintelligence/kvm-crate/README.md

     (with-nodelist-config [hosts-config {}]
       (configure-kvm-server "host.to.configure")

+*with-nodelist-config* comes from the *pallet-nodelist-helpers* helper project.
 The second argument to *with-nodelist-config* is a map that will be passed as the :environment argument to any subsequent lift operation that takes place under the covers (and is hence available to any of your own pallet plan functions).

 The format of the hosts-config argument that *configure-kvm-server* looks for is this (it's ok to add additional content):